Flux-balance laws in scalar self-force theory: Equations of motion

-Note that this Lie derivative only acts at the point $X'$.
-To show this, we use the definition of the Lie derivative from, for example, Eq.
+{\bf Equation of motion of the Hamilton propagator:} To determine the equation of motion, we use the definition of the Lie derivative from, for example, Eq.
 (C.2.1) Wald~\cite{Wald1984}, in terms of pushforwards; in our notation, where we note that $\flow(\Delta \tau, \varepsilon)$ \emph{is} the diffeomorphism that moves you along the integral curve of $\dot \Gamma^A$, we have that \begin{widetext}